nickbrandt/GitLab/doc/administration/server_hooks.md

 > [Introduced](https://gitlab.com/gitlab-org/gitlab-foss/-/merge_requests/5073) in GitLab 8.10.

-To have custom error messages appear in GitLab's UI when a commit is declined or an error occurs during the Git hook, your script should:
+To have custom error messages appear in the GitLab UI when a commit is declined or an error occurs during the Git hook, your script should:

 - Send the custom error messages to either the script's `stdout` or `stderr`.